hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 If your query hits an index, you are in luck.
 Indices are the most common tool databases give you to speed up fetching or filtering records.
 When your query hits an index, the database does not need to scan the whole table, and thus needs to read much fewer data.
 Indices work primarily in OLTP databases.
-Ideally, you should directly compare against the index values in the `WHERE` clause or join and not use functions on the indexed columns.
+If you can, you should directly compare against the index values in the `WHERE` clause or join and not use functions on the indexed columns.
 If you do, the database might not be able to use the index.
 [This](https://www.youtube.com/watch?v=BHwzDmr6d7s) video provides a nice illustration.

 Be careful when you read about indices in OLAP.
 Snowflake, for example, lets you define a primary key.
 You might think that it creates and index and enforces its uniqueness as a well-behaved database would.
 It doesn't.
-Snowflake says in their [documentation](https://docs.snowflake.com/en/sql-reference/constraints-overview) that they use constraints mainly as a documentation feature.
+Snowflake says in their [documentation](https://docs.snowflake.com/en/sql-reference/constraints-overview) that they use constraints as a documentation feature.
 I am quite sure this has confused many people.
 Seeing duplicates in a primary key column certainly confused me.

 In OLAP databases, you might encounter clustering, partitioning, or some other keys.
 These are columns that usually divide table into